netlands/PhotoSync/README.md

 ## Start

-Open a terminal windows or command line:
+Open a terminal window or command line:

     node app